Whether you’re shooting for a coffee shop or your food blog, there are a few creative tips you can use.

 When taking pictures of coffee, I also use some colder colors like blue and green.
 They add spots of contrast to our warm palette and make it look more balanced.

 Coffee also works pretty well in high-key photography.
-Especially if you want to add not only cups and drink, but some roasted beans, you can even add of a variety of bold colors.
+Especially if you want to add not only cups and drink, but some roasted beans, you can even add backdrops of a variety of bold colors.

 I prefer cold shades like sky blue when taking pictures of coffee.
 It contrasts the color of coffee beautifully, creating a delicate visual balance.